-The Razer Krait 2013 is named after a venomous snake - like all there other razer mice.
+The Razer Krait 2013 is named after a venomous snake - like all their other Razer mice.
 The Krait is currently on the Chinese razer website.
-I once again sourced mine through a contact that lives in china and was able to purchase one on my behalf.
+I once again sourced mine through a contact that lives in China and was able to purchase one on my behalf.

 I'm assuming the reason they are not available so readily is that Razer just wanted something at a cheaper price point for that market.

 I'm always keen to try peripherals that are not common.

 Design - Features